-Forests are an extremely important natural resources.
+Forests are extremely important natural resources.
 It is quite self-explanatory as we all are depended on forests resources for our livelihood, from the air we breathe to the wood we use.

-These forests play a vital role in providing natural resources for humans, habitats for animals, and it also helps by preventing soil erosion, maintaining the balance of carbon dioxide and oxygen the in earth’s atmosphere, watershed protection, moderate the climatic changes, etc. Therefore, forests play a very important role in order to maintain the balance in the ecosystem.
+These forests play a vital role in providing natural resources for humans, habitats for animals, and it also helps by preventing soil erosion, maintaining the balance of carbon dioxide and oxygen the in earth’s atmosphere, watershed protection, moderate the climatic changes, etc. Therefore, forests play a very important role in order to maintain a balance in the ecosystem.

 Deforestation is a serious hazard to the existence of mankind.
 Due to deforestation, serious issues have risen like the greenhouse effect, which is caused due to excessive carbon compounds present in the air.

 What is Reforestation?

 Reforestation mainly refers to the replanting of plants on those land which has been destroyed for the benefits of mankind.

 Reforestation is not similar to afforestation.
 Afforestation mainly refers to the planting of trees, whereas, Reforestation, refers to the replanting of trees.
 The goals of both afforestation and reforestation are the same.

 Reforestation- Planting Trees

 If deforestation is the destruction of the forest, reforestation is the construction of forest.
 Reforestation is the reestablishment of destroyed forests by planting trees.
 While afforestation is the establishment of the new forest where there was no forest in the beginning.
 Afforestation is an artificial method where humans have to plant new trees.
 But reforestation can happen either naturally – by natural seeding or root suckers or artificially – by seeding or planting by humans.